ionos-cloud/module-ansible/docs/api/compute-engine/pcc_info.md

 # pcc_info

-This is a simple module that supports listing PCCs.
+This is a simple module that supports listing Cross Connects.

 ## Example Syntax